-Ineligible Items and Transactions
+Ineligible items and transactions

-The following items or transactions are not eligible under PayPal's Seller Protection Policy:
+The following items or transactions are not eligible for PayPal Seller Protection:

-- Real estate, including residential property - Vehicles, including, but not limited to, motor vehicles, motorcycles, recreational vehicles, aircraft and boats, except for personally portable light vehicles used for recreational purposes like bicycles and wheeled hoverboards - Businesses (buying or investing in a business) - Industrial machinery used in manufacturing - Payments equivalent to cash, including stored value items such as gift cards and pre-paid cards - Payments made in respect of gold (whether in physical form or exchange-traded form) - Financial products or investments of any kind - Gambling, gaming, and/or any other activities with an entry fee and a prize - Donations, including payments received as crowdfunding or crowdlending - Payments to a state-run body (except for state-owned enterprises), a government agency, or to third-party collecting payment on behalf of a state-run body or government agency - Payments to any bill payment service - Items where the buyer claims (either with us or their card issuer) that the item you sent isn't what was ordered (referred to as a Significantly Not as Described claim) - Physical, tangible items delivered in person, including in connection with a payment made in your physical store, unless the buyer paid for the transaction inperson using PayPal's goods and services QR code - Anything PayPal determines, in its sole discretion, is prohibited by this User Agreement or PayPal's Acceptable Use Policy, even if the transaction is initially marked as "eligible" or "partially eligible" on the Transaction Details page. - Payments made using PayPal's Payouts (formerly Mass Pay)
+- Real estate, including residential property. - Vehicles, including but not limited to motor vehicles, motorcycles, recreational vehicles, aircraft and boats, expect for personally portable light vehicles used for recreational purposes like bicycles and wheeled hoverboards. - Businesses (buying or investing in a business). - Industrial machinery used in manufacturing. - Payments equivalent to cash, including stored value items such as gift cards and pre-paid cards. - Payments made in respect of gold (whether in physical form or in exchange-traded form). - Financial products or investments of any kind.

-- Personal payments including a payment sent using PayPal's friends and family functionality - Payments not processed through a buyer's PayPal account, unless you receive PayPal guest checkout transactions and your business account is registered in the United States, the United Kingdom, Germany, Canada, Brazil, or Mexico - Items where PayPal determines, in its sole discretion, that the item sold is counterfeit - It involves activity that we reasonably believe to be fraudulent, whether or not within PayPal's system, and even if we initially labelled the item as eligible on the transaction details page - Items sent after PayPal advised you not to release the item - Travel tickets sold by a travel carrier where (1) the buyer claims (either with us or their financial institution) that it was an unauthorised transaction; and (2) such claim was filed more than 24 hours before the travel date.
+- Gambling, gaming, and/or any other activities with an entry fee and a prize. - Donations, including payments received as crowdfunding or crowdlending. - Payments to a state-run body (except for state-owned enterprises), a government agency, or to third-party collecting payment on behalf of a state-run body or government agency. - Payments to any bill payment service. - Item where the buyer claims (either with us or their card issuer) that the item you sent isn't what was ordered (referred to as a "Significantly Not as Described" claim). - Physical, tangible items delivered in person, including in connection with a payment made in your physical store, unless the buyer paid for the transaction in person using PayPal's goods and services QR code. - Anything PayPal determines, in its sole discretion, is prohibited by this user agreement or the PayPal Acceptable Use Policy, even if the transaction is initially marked as "eligible" or "partially eligible" on the "Transaction Details" page. - Payments made using PayPal Payouts (formerly Mass Pay). - Personal payments including a payment sent using PayPal's friend and family functionality. - Payments not processed through a buyer's PayPal account, unless you receive PayPal guest checkout transactions and your business account is registered in the United States, the United Kingdom, Germany, Canada, Brazil, or Mexico. - Items sent after PayPal advised you not to release the item. - Travel tickets sold by a travel carrier where (1) the buyer claims (either with us or their financial institution) that it was an Unauthorized Transaction and (2) such claim was filed more than 24 hours before the travel date.